 “Subsequent treatment could include injecting medications, such as corticosteroids, into the joint to reduce pain and swelling or, alternatively, using a series of lubricant or gel injections to increase lubrication and reduce pain,” Dr. Petersilge says.
 “Patients who are not adequately responding to that second tier of management may be candidates to consider surgical treatment.”

 Injections are typically done three to four times a year, and if successful, may be used to control symptoms for several years.

 “Unfortunately, it's not a cure, but rather a way to manage pain,” he says.
 “Eventually as the arthritis gets worse, these treatments become less effective.”

-Surgical options for people over the age of 65 usually involve joint replacements, since their condition is more likely to result from osteoarthritis.
+Surgical options for people older than age 65 usually involve joint replacements, since their condition is more likely to result from osteoarthritis.
 Younger patients, he says, may suffer from a variety of other conditions that can be managed without replacing a joint.

-However, Dr. Petersilge notes, younger patients are opting for artificial joints with increasing frequency.
+However, Dr. Petersilge says, younger patients are opting for artificial joints with increasing frequency.

 “One reason is that the life span of the replacement joints has improved so much since we started to use them,” he says.
 “Thirty years ago, they were expected to last eight to 10 years, so replacing a joint in somebody at age 50 made no sense at all, because they would be back multiple times.
 They are now lasting 25 to 30 years, so it is more reasonable to consider.”

 Dr. Petersilge says maintaining an appropriate weight and doing plenty of exercise during one’s younger years can help to reduce the risks of developing knee or hip arthritis.

 “If you keep your muscles strong, you have a better chance to prevent joint injuries,” he says.